AnnaEfstathiou/MobiVirus/README.md

 2. `mobifunctions.py`: Python script containing the functions used in the simulation.
 3. `parameters.ini`: INI file containing the initial conditions of the simulation.

 All files must be placed in the same directory for the simulation to run correctly.
-The chosen directory must, also, be added in the INI file.
+The chosen directory must also be added to the INI file.

 All the required packages are mentioned in the `requirements.txt` file.